Applications are now closed. Please check back in August 2025

-The Health Equity Scholars Program supports student leaders from the UCF College of Medicine Burnett School of Biomedical Sciences and Medical Education to examine health disparities across sociodemographic groups and explore how knowledge, attitudes, and practices in healthcare bear influence on disparities.
+The Healthcare Excellence Scholars Program supports student leaders from the UCF College of Medicine Burnett School of Biomedical Sciences and Medical Education to improve access to care, and examine poorer health outcomes across community groups and explore social and structural determinants of health.
 Program participants will utilize these tools to cultivate a culture of humanism in medicine and empower others to create positive change for healthcare access and equity.

 Selected participants will be expected to:

-- Design and engage in a project, initiative or research effort that addresses health disparities.
+- Design and engage in a project, initiative or research effort that addresses access to care or poor health outcomes.

 - Identify a faculty advisor for the project, initiative or research effort.